-Development of the company's intranet has been ongoing, ensuring employees receive the most up-to-date and relevant information according to location and entity.
+Development of the company's intranet has been ongoing, ensuring employees receive the most up-todate and relevant information according to location and entity.
 The intranet continues to be the main vehicle for employee communications.
 Additionally, the company's vision and business strategy are conveyed successfully to all employees to strengthen awareness and engagement.

-The Human Resources Team worked towards bringing all entities within SES under one framework and in 2013 introduced a harmonised approach in coordination with the applicable departments towards Data Protection and Social Media.
+The Human Resources Team worked towards bringing all entities within SES under one framework and in 2013 introduced a harmonised approach in coordination with the respective department towards Information Security, Data Protection and Social Media.
 The SES Bonus Plans were aligned and a global Social Report was delivered.
-In addition, SES rolled out anti-bribery training to all employees.
+In addition, SES rolled out an anti-bribery training to all Employees.